 - Jams: Red pepper jelly and cranberry jam add a sweet and spicy twist to the charcuterie board.

 - Garnishes: I add additional ingredients to fill in the gaps and add more variety.
 Some of my favorite things to include are Ritz crackers, candy, almonds, Hershey kisses, chocolate pretzels, and gingerbread cookies.

 What Else Can I Add To My Christmas Charcuterie Board?

 Even though this recipe is jam-packed with ingredients, you can add more items like the ones below or use them as substitutions if needed.

 - Raspberries and/or cranberries

-- Other optional garnishes: fresh sage, fresh dill, fresh rosemary
+- Herbs like fresh sage, fresh dill, fresh rosemary

 - Pepperoni wrapped mozzarella

 - Wheat thins